adobe/mkto-flow-lookup/README.md

 ## Test & Coverage

+- `aio app test` is currently bugged on windows, see alternate instructions below
-- Run `aio app test` to run unit tests for ui and actions
+- Run `aio app test` to run unit tests for ui and actions.
 - Run `aio app test -e` to run e2e tests
+- Windows: `aio app run -v` in one terminal.
+This will hot-reploy when you alter an action if you leave the terminal open
+- Windows: `npm test` in another terminal.

 ## Deploy & Cleanup